 Unlike the Grease Shield’s automatic roller and plastic scraper that will periodically need replacing throughout the lifespan of the unit, a cost that may be covered under warranty in the first year, however, will be at your own cost after 12 months, Goslyn GRU’s don’t use any moving parts which could potentially breakdown.
-The only issue may come from the heater however with a massive 5-year warranty you’ll be covered in the highly unlikely event of a problem arising.
+The only issue may come from the heater however with a massive 10-year limited warranty you’ll be covered in the highly unlikely event of a problem arising.

-The performance of the Goslyn GRU exceeds industry standards and guarantees the device always operates at peak efficiency.
+The performance of the Goslyn / GreaseMaster GRU exceeds industry standards and guarantees the device always operates at peak efficiency.
 The resulting ‘clean’ greywater flows naturally through to the public sewer system, reducing the strain and demand on water treatment and processing plants and helping to combat those dreaded fatbergs.

 Comparing the GreaseShield & Goslyn at a Glance